sanskarGupta551/mlops-fundamentals-gcp-fashion-mnist/fashion-mnist-gcp/docs/Fashion MNIST GCP [Phase 3] - (2-3) Custom Training Job.md

    - Model name: fashion-mnist-custom-model
    - Provides the same interface as our original AutoML model
    - Available for online or batch predictions
+   - Linked to corresponding experiment run for traceability

+5. **Set up experiment comparison capabilities**:
+   - Created dashboards comparing AutoML and custom model performance
+   - Implemented per-class performance analysis through experiment metrics
+   - Established framework for comparing future model iterations
+   - Added metric visualization to aid in performance analysis

-This deployment approach demonstrates adaptability in the face of infrastructure limitations and showcases professional ML engineering practices for model deployment in a cloud environment.
+This deployment approach demonstrates adaptability in the face of infrastructure limitations and showcases professional ML engineering practices for model deployment in a cloud environment with comprehensive experiment tracking.

 ### Status Summary
 | Task | Status |